 This initiative will revive private rural extension and will kick-off Angola’s largest poultry project, training 300 agricultural technicians and registering more than 50,000 producers who will benefit from production packages and access to new crops and markets in the provinces of Benguela, Huambo, Huíla, Bié, Kwanza Sul and Malange.

-Nelson Cart, CEO of Grupo Cart said “we are very pleased to have the support of the IFC, it is our goal to implement our vertical integration strategy where our industrial complex will provide not only the outlet for Angolan agricultural production, but also the supply of inputs and markets for the chicken farming sector.
-This assistance will allow us to accelerate our growth in this new sector that is so important for Angola’s food sufficiency,” added Nelson Cart.
+Nelson Carrinho, CEO of Grupo Carrinho said “we are very pleased to have the support of the IFC, it is our goal to implement our vertical integration strategy where our industrial complex will provide not only the outlet for Angolan agricultural production, but also the supply of inputs and markets for the chicken farming sector.
+This assistance will allow us to accelerate our growth in this new sector that is so important for Angola’s food sufficiency,” added Nelson Carrinho.

 Angola currently imports more than 90% of chicken meat, due to the lack of raw materials and animal feed, which, in addition to the pressure on the trade balance, represents a lost opportunity in value creation in the country’s rural areas.